HTTPArchive/almanac.httparchive.org/src/content/en/2020/markup.md

 <figcaption>{{ figure_link(caption="Top 10 link target protocols.", sheets_gid="1963376224", sql_file="pages_wpt_bodies_by_device_and_protocol.sql") }}</figcaption>
 </figure>

-We can see how “https” and “http” are most dominant, followed by “benign” links to make writing email, making phone calls, and sending messages easier. “javascript” stands out as a link target that’s still very popular even though JavaScript offers native and gracefully degrading options to work with.
+We can see how "https" and "http" are most dominant, followed by "benign" links to make writing email, making phone calls, and sending messages easier. "javascript" stands out as a link target that's still very popular even though JavaScript offers native and gracefully degrading options to work with.

 ### Links in new windows